Moving home

 Refusal exceptions

-Co-op Homes can in some circumstances agree to mutually exchange residents in arrears if the application is as a direct result of the Welfare Reform Bill (otherwise know as the "Bedroom Tax").
+Co-op Homes can in some circumstances agree to mutually exchange residents in arrears if;

 • The tenant in arrears is under occupying their current property and wish to downsize.